Threatened Species Day

 Threatened Species Day is a national day held each year on 7 September to commemorate the death of the last remaining Tasmanian tiger (also known as the thylacine) at Hobart Zoo in 1936.
-It is a time to reflect on what happened in the past and how we can protect our threatened species in the future.
+It is a time to reflect on what has happened in the past and how we can protect our threatened species in the future.
 A day to celebrate our success stories and ongoing threatened species recovery work.

 View film clips of thylacines in captivity.

 Why are threatened species important?

-Threatened species are an important component of biodiversity.
+Native animals and plants are an important component of biodiversity.
 Once they become extinct they are gone forever.
-Today most species become threatened because of habitat destruction and the invasion of non-native species.
+Today most species are threatened by habitat destruction and the invasion of non-native species.
 With effective management, however, almost all threatened species can be conserved for future generations.